Women in IT

 Yingtao Gu, valantic

-Digital SHero Vanessa Belstler: My journey into the IT world
+Digital SHEro Vanessa Belstler: My journey into the IT world

 My path to IT was certainly not the usual one.
 Previously, I wanted to become an archaeologist or journalist.
 I then decided to study German.
 During my studies, I started working in the digital editorial office of a newspaper.
 That's where I first came into contact with the digital industry.
 After completing my studies, I worked for KPMG in Switzerland, where I was migrating websites.
 I learned a lot and worked on many different topics there.
 Meanwhile, I am more on the business side, but I always wanted to understand how the underlying technology works.
 Since February 2023 I’m on board with valantic and work as a Business Area Manager in the area of Digital Experience Platforms.
 Together with my team, I work on e-commerce shops in the B2B and B2C sectors.